foundersandcoders/our-site-v1-DEFUNCT/_content/prototype.md

 + **Practical training in product management.**
 + **A working prototype.**

-*Who is this service for?
+*Who is this service for?*
 Companies that want to give our graduate developers an opportunity to demonstrate their capabilities, with a view to commissioning further work from them or offering them employment.

 *What sort of prototypes do you build?*
 We build web applications.
-In other words, software applications that runs in a web browser.
+In other words, software applications that run in a web browser.

 *What can I realistically expect?*
 You can expect a working prototype or a *minimum viable product*.
-You would not normally expect to get a complete finished product in a week.
+You would not normally get a finished product in just a week, but you should get a product specification that will give you a clear idea of the likely cost and complexity of your complete application requirements.

 *What’s the first step?*
 We will invite you to discuss your idea with us at our campus in Bethnal Green.
 It is important we understand your idea, what you want to achieve, and when and if you are likely to want any follow up work done.
 If you wish, you can bring a visual presentation, too.
 Discussions usually take place on Tuesdays and Thursdays at 5.30pm.